mwilkins91/onbrand-localDev/readme.md

 **This is probably either due to a redirect, or the urls being wrong in dev-options.js.
 Double check they are correct, and they match the url at the end of the redirect chain.
 If a client changed their url while you were working, you may need to update them.**

+- My sourcemaps don't seem to be working...:

+**I'm not sure if this is a bug in chome's dev tools, or gulp, or both, but if you load the page with chrome's network tab (in the dev tools) open, the source maps should then work. ¯\_(ツ)_/¯ **

 # Add to hub